milvus-io/milvus/docs/developer_guides/appendix_b_api_reference.md

 }
 ```

-The server finds the collection through **collection_name** and judge whether the collection exists.
+The server finds the collection through **collection_name** and checks whether the collection exists.

 **Returns:**